vlstill/presentations/dtedi/pres.md

 *   it should be possible to combine *(dynamic) partial order reduction* techniques with DIVINE

-    *   these techniques allow exploration of only some of successors of a given state if this subset is sufficient
+    *   these techniques allow exploration of only a subset of state's successors if this subset is sufficient

 ## Integration With Static Analysis and Optimizations